nus-cs2030/1718-s2/docs/lab2a.md

 Main-Class: cs2030.simulator.LabTwoA
 ```

+!!! tip "Common Error"
+    The whitespace after `:` is required.
+Also, make sure that the line above
+	ends with a new line.

 Now, to compile, create a jar file, and run, here is the typical workflow.

 In `~/lab2a`, run: